Barbara Bielecka: The Basilica of Our Lady of Licheń

 Bielecka’s design is deliberately traditional, she said that "Retrospection is a characteristic of our times ... and the building cites classical forms freely and willingly”.

-The Basilica building is faced with ochre marble, covers 23,000 m3 and has two levels, and consists of a main section, a belfry, and three grand porticoes.
-There is also a tower, 141.5m tall.
+The Basilica building is faced with ochre marble, covers 23,000 cubic metres, has two levels, and consists of a main section, a belfry, and three grand porticoes.
+There is also a 141.5-metre-tall tower.
 The sanctuary was constructed between 1994 and 2004.
 The Basilica is Poland's largest church, and one of the largest churches by area in the world.

-Bielecka designed the basilica to reflect the shapes and colours of the surrounding wheatfields, and the pillars of the porticos are mean to be reminiscent of Polish birch trees.
-The windows are shaped to resemble wheat ears.
-There are Polish symbols throughout the basilica, especially white eagles, the national symbol.
+Bielecka designed the basilica to reflect the shapes and colours of the surrounding wheatfields, the pillars of the porticos reminiscent of Polish birch trees, and the windows shaped to resemble wheat ears.
+There are Polish symbols throughout the basilica, notably white eagles, the national symbol.
 The central dome is covered in gold-coloured aluminium tiles.
 Under the dome there is a mosaic map of Poland.